ThatEventSite.com

 Freshness

-Freshness reflects when we last saw canonical activity for a venue — an event, an update from the venue's calendar, or a governance signal from our operators.
-There's no “live” pill: we cannot guarantee real-time accuracy.
+Freshness reflects when we last saw activity for a venue — a new event or an update to its details.
+There's no “live” label: we can't guarantee real-time accuracy.

 LabelWhat it means